-District Court of Western Australia At: Entry for trial Number: Matter [Names of all parties] Certificate The [party] certifies that - delete if • the [party] has been given discovery and inspection by all of the inapplicable other parties; • the [party] served interrogatories and has received answers; the [party] has complied with all directions and orders made by the Court at the case management hearing; the [party] has complied with all orders made by the Court since the case management hearing; no other interlocutory orders are needed; • the [party] has complied with the Rules of the Supreme Court 1971 Order 36A; the [party] has complied with the District Court Rules 2005 rule 36(1); and • this matter is in all respects ready for trial.
-Entry for trial The [party] enters this matter for trial.
-In accordance with the District Court Rules 2005 rule 37(3) the following are filed with this form - a document setting out in detail the amount of money claimed and the other matters required by that rule; and the papers for the judge required by that rule.
-'1 1 1 Unavailable The parties are not available for a pre-trial conference on these dates: dates Data Signature of Date: party or lawyer [Daytel/[Dayte, 'allowyer [Party]/[Party's] lawyer
+District Court of trict Court of Western Australia At:

+Entry for trial Number:

+Matter [Names of all parties]

+Certificate The [party] certifies that -

+delete if • the [party] has been given discovery and inspection by all of the

+inapplicable other parties;

+• the [party] served interrogator

+• the [party] has complied with a d orders made by

+the Court at the case manageme

+• the [party] has complied with all orders made by the Court since

+the case management hearing;

+• no other interlocutory orders are needed;

+• the [party] has complied with the Rules of the Supreme

+Court 1971 Order 36A; the [party] has complied with the District Court Rules 2005

+rule 36(1); and

+this matter is in all respects ready for trial.

+Entry for trial The [party] enters this matter for tria

+In accordance with the District Cou tule $37(3)$ the

+following are filed with this form - ()

+• a document setting out in detail the amount of money claimed

+and the other matters required by that rule; and

+• the papers for the judge required by that rule.

+Unavailable The parties are not available for a pre-trial conference on these dates:

+dates

+Signature of Date:

+party or lawyer

+[Party]/[Party's] lawyer